Ca11me1ce/Config/README.md

 ### This is the test for Git in Github
 #### push commit: <br>

-In the directory you modify and you want to push<br>
+In the directory that you modified and you want to push<br>
 > Add file to commit:
 >>> 	git add .
 > or